 One should pray and seek blessings to ward off the effects of Pitra Dosha, such as prolonged illness, and achieve health, wealth, happiness, and prosperity.

-Mangala Gauri Vrat in Shravan Maas
+Mangala Gauri Vrat, dates in Shravan Maas 2026

 All Tuesdays or Mangalvar of Shravan Month or Sawan Maas are also very significant.
-People observe Mangala Gauri Vrat on Tuesdays.
-The dates are July 15, July 22, July 29, and August 5, 2025.

-Shravan Somvar Vrat (Purnimanta calendar) in 2025
+Shravan Somvar Vrat (Purnimanta calendar) in 2026

 Mondays of Shravan Maas are dedicated to Shiva for worship.
 Tuesdays of the Shravan month are dedicated to Goddess Parvati for Puja (prayers).

-Sawan Maas or Shravan Maas, which starts on Friday, July 11, 2025, and ends on Saturday, August 09, is based on the Purnimanta calendar.
+Sawan Maas or Shravan Maas, which starts on Thursday, July 30, 2026, and ends on Friday, August 28, 2026 is based on the Purnimanta calendar.

-Shravan Somvar Vrat (Purnimanta Calendar) dates in 2025
+Shravan Somvar Vrat (Purnimanta Calendar) dates in 2026

-First Shravan Somvar Vrat: 14 July 2025
+First Shravan Somvar Vrat: 03 August, 2026

-Second Shravan Somvar Vrat: 21 July 2025.
+Second Shravan Somvar Vrat: 10 August, 2026.

-Third Shravan Somvar Vrat: 28 July 2025.
+Third Shravan Somvar Vrat: 17 August, 2026.

-Fourth Shravan Somvar Vrat: 04 August 2025.
+Fourth Shravan Somvar Vrat: 24 August, 2026.

-Shravan Somvar Vrat (Amavasyanta calendar) dates in 2025
+Shravan Somvar Vrat (Amavasyanta calendar) dates in 2026

-First Shravan Somvar Vrat: July 28, 2025.
+First Shravan Somvar Vrat: August 17, 2026.

-Second Shravan Somvar Vrat: 4 August, 2025.
+Second Shravan Somvar Vrat: 24 August, 2026.

-Third Shravan Somvar Vrat: 11 August 2025.
+Third Shravan Somvar Vrat: 31 August 2026.

-Fourth Shravan Somvar Vrat: 18 August 2025.
+Fourth Shravan Somvar Vrat: 07 September 2026.

-Shravan ends on 25 August 2025 (Amavasyant Calendar)
+Shravan ends on 11 September, Friday, 2026 (Amavasyant Calendar)

 Many significant and auspicious Vrata/ Vrat and festivals happen in the holy month of Sawan Maas, which are as follows: